aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/docs/plugins/Filter_plugins/secure_hash.md

 !!! note
     Always use the FQCN (Fully Qualified Collection Name) `arista.avd.secure_hash` when using this plugin.

-Generate a sha512 password hash for a local user
+Generate a SHA-512 password hash for an EOS user.

 ## Synopsis

-Generate a SHA512-Crypt password hash with a random salt value for a local user.
+This filter generates a SHA-512 password hash from a cleartext password for a local user.
+A randomly generated salt will be used unless the user specifies one.

 ## Parameters